jabree00/cyberProjects/tutorials/json.md

 JSON stands for JavaScript Object Notation.
 It is a common file format used for transmitting data between computers (ref. w3schools).

 From my experience, it has been useful to know JSON for both web development and cybersecurity purposes.
+JSON is a commonly used log format, which is why is helpful to know it for cybersecurity purposes.

 <h2>Basic Format</h2>
 A basic JSON file consists of key-value pairs.